 The best format is reverse-chronological, i.e., your most recent job first and working backwards.
 Include your role, the company name and location, plus the dates you worked there.
 Use short, impactful sentences with active verbs to describe your responsibilities and accomplishments.
 Where possible, quantify your achievements with hard data.

 Skills: Add your hard and soft skills in a bulleted list.
+Be sure to include relevant technical skills, as these are crucial for demonstrating your ability to meet specific job responsibilities.
 Keep them relevant to the positions you are applying for.

 Education: Your education section is an excellent place to show your qualifications.
 If you don’t have much work experience, this section will need to do some heavy lifting.
 Consider adding relevant coursework.